Frozen Shoulder (Adhesive Capsulitis)

 This is undertaken through an arthroscopic approach where a telescope is inserted into the shoulder and scar tissue is released under surgical guidance.
 That being the case, the longer one waits to undergo surgery or manipulation, the better the results.
 As stated above, usually the best time for the patient to have a good result from the surgery is when they have reached stage 3.
-By that stage most patients do not feel they want to go down this path and accept the risks.
-As such, we believe surgical procedures such as manipulation or arthroscopic release should be avoided.

 In summary, frozen shoulder is a common condition however the main aspect of treatment is time for the condition to resolve.
 In the vast majority of patients, the patient will do very well with some gentle physiotherapy, time, reassurance and hydrotherapy.

 Get a diagnosis, treatment advice, and regular checkups from Dr Gavin Nimon, Adelaide and Fleurieu shoulder specialist.